 Jo’s adventurous life started on a bike ride in Peru back in 2004 but little did she know where it would lead!
 Moving from a life as a business advisor into the outdoors a couple of years later opened up a confidence and passion that she never knew she had.

-She now leads expeditions throughout the year in many far-flung corners of this earth, on 2 wheels and in 2 boots, including near on 30 expeditions on Kilimanjaro, numerous 6000m peaks in Nepal and Aconcagua in South America, and on personal expeditions has reached the summit of 2 x 8000m peaks, namely Manaslu and Everest.
-She is set to climb her last 2 of the 7 summits in the next 12 months and is enjoying leading a very unexpected life!
+A qualified Mountain Leader, Jo leads charity and private expeditions throughout the year in many far-flung corners of this earth on 2 wheels and in 2 boots.
+She has a particular love for altitude and has led 30 expeditions (and counting!) on Kilimanjaro, numerous 6,000m peaks in Nepal and several expeditions on Aconcagua in South America.
+On personal expeditions, Jo has reached the summit of 2 x 8,000m peaks, Manaslu and Everest.
+She is set to climb her last of the 7 summits, and is enjoying leading a very unexpected adventurous life!

-Jo likes to inspire, motivate and educate her 360 clients as well as adding in a whole heap of fun and a good story or two!
+Jo likes to inspire and educate her 360 clients as well as adding in a whole heap of fun and a good story or two!
 As she says – if I can do it, so can you.

 What was your first adventure?